brucemack/brucemack.github.io/ampersand/index.md

 that what Jim said above is true.
 It doesn't take much of a discontinuity in the audio stream to create a click, pop, or other audible artifact.

-The original VOTER design resorts to a clever solution to solve the audio stream synchronization problem: GPS-derived clocks.
-This can be acheived through the use of inexpensive GPS/GNSS modules.
+The original VOTER design employs a clever solution to solve the audio stream synchronization problem: a GPS-derived clock.
+This can be acheived using an inexpensive GPS/GNSS module.

 Given multiple audio streams collected form multiple receivers across a voting network, the job of reconciling and choosing the "winning" stream happens